wigig-tools/wigig-module/README.md

+## Introduction:
+This is a repository for the development of the WLAN IEEE 802.11ad/ay standard in network simulator ns-3.
+Both IEEE 802.11ad/ay supports wireless networking in the unlicensed 60 GHz band.
+Our implementation paves the way to perform high fidelity simulations for large dense wireless networks consisting of devices with heterogeneous capabilities and constraints.
+For more information on the project, please refer to our publications.

-## Latest News:
+## New Release:
-We just got a new paper accepted in WNS3-2019, which brings a lot of new features and capabilities to the current model.
-The new features include:
+We are happy to release a new version of our ns-3 IEEE 802.11ad model.
+The new version brings a lot of new features and capabilities:

 1. Beamforming Codebook design for beamforming training and beam steering.
 1. Quasi-deterministic channel model to simulate real propagation environments.